Node Discovery

 • DNS-based Discovery: Cloud-native solution leveraging Kubernetes service discovery infrastructure.

-This document provides guidance on configuring and operating both discovery modes.
+This document provides guidance on configuring and operating all discovery modes.

 Etcd-Based Discovery